-Role System and Innovation Programme Board Reports to Executive Director The Pr and Responsibilities rogramme Board shall be responsible for providing advice to the Executive Director, focusing on: Members Chair: Executive Director Members: CFM • strategic exchanges on the Innovation and System Pillars, their evolution and interdependencies, providing strategic guidance and making recommendations, with regard to the management of the Programme, resources, implementation and monitoring of the progress of the Programme (System and Mandate Flagship Areas and company representation • Innovation Pillars, Deployment Group), identifying risks and opportunities and related mitigation actions, advising the Executive Director in solving issues escalated to his/her attention (e.g. potential interaction and/or resourcing conflicts between the Innovation and System Pillars) in accordance with the EU-RAIL framework on Programme implementation and proposing a way forward, Required skills Management, Programme management and technical understanding advising the Executive Director on the potential need to complement the Programme with specific expertise to be contracted, synergies with other partnerships, Union programmes, etc. in view of R&amp;I integration, assessment of the System Pillar and Innovation Pillar reporting (every two months), assisting and advising the Executive Director in any matter of relevance, new teams / domains in the SP Tasks shall be presented to the SIPB, change requests impacting the interface between SP and IP has to be prepared by SIPB.
-Interfaces Executive Director Flagship Project Steering Committee Governing Board -- ------------ ---
+Role System and Innovation Programme Board Reports to Executive Director Roles The Pi and Responsibilities rogramme Board shall be responsible for providing advice to the Executive Director, focusing on: Members Chair: Executive Director Members: CFM • providing strategic guidance and making recommendations, with regard to the management of the Programme, resources, implementation and monitoring of the progress of the Programme (System and Mandate Flagship Areas and company representation • Innovation Pillars, Deployment Group), identifying risks and opportunities and related mitigation actions, advising the Executive Director in solving issues escalated to his/her attention (e.g. potential interaction and/or resourcing conflicts between the Innovation and System Pillars) in accordance with the EU-RAIL framework on Programme implementation and proposing a way forward, Required skills Management, Programme management and technical understanding ad ex sy as as ne ch dvising the Executive Director on the potential need to complement the Programme with specific expertise to be contracted, inergies with other partnerships, Union programmes, etc. in view of R&I integration, exessment of the System Pillar and Innovation Pillar reporting (every two months), existing and advising the Executive Director in any matter of relevance, ew teams / domains in the SP Tasks shall be presented to the SIPB, mange requests impacting the interface between SP and IP has to be prepared by SIPB.
+Interfaces Executive Director Flagship Project Steering Committee Governing Board --- --- ------------ ---